dloa/FloVault/README.md

-LiteVault
+FloVault
 --------
 Official Site: https://www.litevault.net

-LiteVault was designed to give Litecoin a site like Blockchain.info, meaning a trustless wallet with client-side transaction signing, private key storage etc.
+FloVault was designed to give Florincoin a site like Blockchain.info, meaning a trustless wallet with client-side transaction signing, private key storage etc.

 The initial version was developed in whole by Someguy123, as well as certain further updates.

 ## Donations

-Please be aware that LiteVault does not sell anything, we don't run ads, we run PURELY from donations.
+Please be aware that FloVault does not sell anything, we don't run ads, we run PURELY from donations.
 Please donate if you find the service, or the source code useful.

 BTC: 17PPTHmS8N34KYKdDc4Gn1psabteGS8EE3